-Today in Connecticut history, the worst recorded tornado outbreak in state history tore through the state, as multiple twisters killed two people, devastated a historic forest, and left behind numerous trails of destruction in their wake.
+Today in Connecticut history, the worst recorded tornado outbreak in state history tore through the state, as multiple twisters devastated a historic forest, left behind numerous swathes of destruction, killed two people, and injured hundreds more.

 Recovery efforts from the tornado outbreak took weeks.
 President George H. W. Bush declared a state of emergency for the hardest-hit areas of the state, and the National Guard was quickly dispatched to help with cleanup efforts.
 Connecticut Governor William O’Neill remarked that, in spite of the widespread devastation, “It [was] a miracle that more people weren’t injured or even killed.”
 It was a small silver lining on the darkest and stormiest day Connecticut had ever seen.

 Wayne Worcester, “‘Three Songs and it was Over’: The Connecticut Tornadoes of 1989,” Yankee Magazine

 Robert A. Hamilton, “Holding On In Devastation,” New York Times

 “Slideshow: Hamden Tornado, July 10, 1989,” Hartford Courant